Programming, Python

 What is a File?

 A file is a collection of related information stored together on a computer.
-It can contain text, images, audio, video, or any other data.
-Working with files can involve various operations, such as creating, opening, reading, writing, and closing files.
-In Python, a file is represented as a sequence of bytes, and the built-in open() function is used to open and read files.
+It can hold text, images, audio, video, or any other data.
+Operations on files include creating, opening, reading, writing, and closing them.

 What is a Directory?

-There are two types of paths: absolute paths and relative paths.
+There are 2 types of paths: absolute and relative.

 import os